 The family will have to prove that someone else’s actions caused their loved one to die and that they suffered financial and emotional damages as a result of the death.
 Once these things are established, family members will be able to collect compensation for funeral costs, medical expenses, lost wages, pain and suffering, and more.

-If you believe that your family member’s death was caused by another person’s negligence or recklessness, please call the Law Offices of Shane Smith at 770-HURT-999 to find out more about filing a Roswell wrongful death lawsuit.
+If you believe that your family member’s death was caused by another person’s negligence or recklessness, please call Shane Smith Law at 770-HURT-999 to find out more about filing a Roswell wrongful death lawsuit.
 The initial case consultation is complimentary, so call today.